 - Allows professionals to enhance their skills in Australia’s healthcare system, but it is not a direct work visa.

-9. Global Talent Visa Program – Subclass 858
+9. National Innovation Visa Program – Subclass 858

 This visa is designed for highly skilled professionals, including healthcare specialists, who are recognised internationally for their expertise.